 JFreeChart - Overview

-This tutorial helps you to understand what exactly the JfreeChart is, why is it required and the various ways to create different types of charts within a Java based application or independently.
+This tutorial will help you understand what exactly JFreeChart is, why is it required, and the various ways to create different types of charts within a Java-based application or independently.

 What is JFreeChart?

-JfreeChart is an open source library developed in Java, which can be used within Java based applications to create a wide range of charts.
+JfreeChart is an open source library developed in Java.
+It can be used within Java based applications to create a wide range of charts.
 By using JFreeChart, we can create all the major type of 2D and 3D charts such as pie chart, bar chart, line chart, XY chart and 3D charts.

-It is open source and 100% free, which permits usage in the commercial applications without any cost.
+JFreeChart is open source and 100% free, which permits usage in the commercial applications without any cost.
 We have enlisted here some more points in favor of why you should use JFreeChart −

 It comes with well documented APIs, which makes it quite easy to understand.